-What is Severe Sleep Apnea?
+What is Severe Sleep Apnoea?

-+ If you have obstructive sleep apnea (OSA), the muscles in your upper airway relax while you're sleeping.
++ If you have obstructive sleep apnoea (OSA), the muscles in your upper airway relax while you're sleeping.
 This can block your airways and make it hard to breathe.
 This can make it hard to breathe at first, but your breathing will start again once your reflexes kick in.

-Severe sleep apnea symptoms
+Severe sleep apnoea symptoms

 In severe OSA, breathing may be interrupted more than 30 times per hour.
 If this is not treated or diagnosed, it can lead to serious, even life-threatening, consequences.
 Its symptoms are often pronounced and typically persist over an extended period.
 Below are the most common signs of this condition: